 Protease inhibitors block the production of protease, a protein that HIV needs to make copies of itself in a CD4 cell.

 Integrase inhibitors are given to stop the production of integrase, another protein HIV uses to insert its genetic material into CD4 cells.

 You doctor conducts blood testing every three months to measure your CD4 levels and viral load, which are used to determine the amount of HIV in the blood.
-The goal of treatment is to return CD4 levels to normal, improving the immune system’s ability to fight infection, and to suppress the amount of virus in the blood to the point where it can’t be detected.
+The goal of treatment is to return CD4 levels to normal, improving the immune system’s ability to fight infection, and to suppress the amount of virus in the blood to the point where it can’t be detected by a lab test.

 NYU Langone doctors also treat any problems related to HIV infection, such as anemia, which is caused by low levels of red blood cells, and dangerously low white blood cell levels, which may lead to infection or cancer.

 Learn more about our research and professional education opportunities.